-The DNS am of the property of
+The DNS am of the property of the property of the puston IETF."

 Kaufman, scussions on ailing list: col specification.

 Millions of dollars of U.S. government grants: e.g., DISA to BIND company; NSF to UCLA; DHS to Secure64 Software Corporation.